SQLInjecc/Iota/readme.md

 It's got:

-- Absolutely no bugs (I need QA to confirm that)
+- No bugs
+- Slash commands (it's the only type!)
+- User-based database